inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/SECURITY.md

 Opaque `__plugin__/` URLs are resolved by `OpaqueUrlMapper.toReal()` before the policy check and bypass it entirely — this is correct, as those are the host's own mapping for tool source code.

+**Remaining work:** The current `RestrictivePolicy` is a blunt instrument.
+It needs to become more fine-grained and tool-specific — for example, some tools need access to specific external URLs (e.g., OpenRouter for LLM tools).
+See DESIGN doc section 7 for discussion of tool-specific resource whitelisting.

-**Remaining residual risk:** The policy allows all same-origin non-automerge paths.
+**Residual risk:** The policy allows all same-origin non-automerge paths.
 A tool could probe for the existence of host-served static assets.
 This is low-severity since the assets are public to any same-origin code anyway.

 ## 4. ~~`onOpenDocument` has no validation~~ (MOSTLY MITIGATED)